wtistang/2024-TechXchange-Labs/1157-Liberty-Enterprise-Deployment-VMs/README.md

   - Register the Host machine if it is remote VM from the Controller

-  - Copy or send the server package to the host machine where Liberty will be deployed
+  - Copy or send the server package to the host machine where Liberty is deployed

   - Unzip the server package, which is an archive installation of Liberty on the hosts machines (VMs)